 How to use Ergomax cod collagen hydrolysate to benefit the skin

+- The supply of free amino acids, that support the build-up of collagen and elastin.
 2. The supply of peptides, that via receptor activation stimulate the production of new collagen and elastin.